If you are a manager or leader, you will likely have faced the challenges of motivation.

 As I coach managers and leaders around the world, I find that this checklist is, at best, partially followed.
 Imagine the improvements you could make if you did all 7-things.

 I am invited to speak around the world on Leadership and Self-leadership.
-Usually I receive the feedback that my speech was very motivational.
+Usually, I receive feedback that my speech was very motivational.
 Whilst this feedback makes me feel good and leads to future bookings, I must confess something.

 I don’t believe it’s my job to motivate anybody!